 Team Outlook for 2010-2011 Season: For more regarding the club's outlook for the upcoming season, check out the monthly newsletters written by our own entertaining and creative veterans.

 Recruiting: The team has had record recruiting classes the last three seasons, setting the 2010-2011 roster at 33 men.
 Though as a club sport, the team is not allowed to limit its roster through cuts, we make it clear to incoming players that playing time is rewarded based on skill, commitment, and attitude.
 The NCBA allows only 33 men on a team's active roster, so we do our best to mold the team accordingly.
 We do, however encourage all who wish to partake in America's greatest past time to join us.

-Additional Information Additional information and questions may be asked at any time by emailing the clubs e-mail account email@example.com.
-Also, meetings/casual throwing sessions with an officer can be arranged if a student is planning on visiting the area of Cincinnati over the summer.
+Additional Information Additional information and questions may be asked at any time by emailing the clubs e-mail account firstname.lastname@example.org.
+Also, meetings/casual throwing sessions with an officer can be arranged if a student is planning on visiting the Cincinnati area over the summer.